jpaggi/recursive/readme.md

 Below, I go through an example application of our methods, which I hope will be straightfowardly adaptable to a new dataset.
 The example folder contains example input and output files (excluding the input reads files and results for all but chomosome 2L to meet githubs space restraints).

+(In practice, it may be best to run some of the analysis steps in parallel.
+In particular, anything that is performed for all input datasets can be run on a separate core (i.e. any expression wrapped in "for LIB in $LIBRARIES; do ... done").
+Additionally, RatchetScan can be parallelized by splitting the input file ($EXPRESS_DIR/all.masked.bed) into multiple files and running each separately.)

 ##  Procure Input Files

 For this example, we will use nascent RNA-seq data from Drosophila S2 cells.
 You can get the reads